MicrosoftDocs/sql-docs/docs/database-engine/database-mirroring/use-warning-thresholds-and-alerts-on-mirroring-performance-metrics-sql-server.md

     |[sp_dbmmonitordropalert &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-dbmmonitordropalert-transact-sql.md)|Drops the warning for a specified performance metric.|

 ## Performance-Threshold Events Sent to the Windows Event Log
- If warning thresholdis defined for a performance metric, when the status table is updated, the latest value is evaluated against the threshold.
+ If warning threshold is defined for a performance metric, when the status table is updated, the latest value is evaluated against the threshold.
 If the threshold has been reached, the update procedure, **sp_dbmmonitorupdate**, generates an informational event-a *performance-threshold event*- for the metric and writes the event to the [!INCLUDE[msCoName](../../includes/msconame-md.md)] Windows event log.
 The following table lists the event IDs of the performance-threshold events.

 |Performance metric|Event ID|
 |------------------------|--------------|